 // cover any record of indexes

-d) Ifpresent attribute: referencing an element within a record of or set of field to which the ifpresent attribute is attached, shall cause an error (irrespective of the value or the matching mechanism to which ifpresent is appended).
+f) Ifpresent attribute: referencing an element within a record of or set of field to which the ifpresent attribute is attached, shall cause an error (irrespective of the value or the matching mechanism to which ifpresent is appended).

-e) AnyElementsOrNone: when referencing an element of a record of or set of template or field that contains AnyElementsOrNone, the result of an operation is dependent on the position of AnyElementsOrNone, the referenced index and length attributes attached to AnyElementsOrNone.
+g) AnyElementsOrNone: when referencing an element of a record of or set of template or field that contains AnyElementsOrNone, the result of an operation is dependent on the position of AnyElementsOrNone, the referenced index and length attributes attached to AnyElementsOrNone.
 When resolving the reference, a transformed form of the record of or set of template is used.
 The transformed form is equal to the original value where all occurrences of AnyElementsOrNone with a length restriction are replaced with a sequence of AnyElements of the same size as the lower bound.
 If the lower bound is greater than the upper bound, the sequence shall be followed by a single AnyElementsOrNone symbol with a length restriction.
 The lower bound of this restriction is zero and the upper bound is the difference between the lower and upper bound of the original restriction.

-EXAMPLE 4:
+EXAMPLE 5: